A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Mitigating the Challenges

-Various methods mitigate this challenge of ambiguity and degeneracy by better characterizing the space of solutions.
-This includes using heuristics, prior domain knowledge and adding optimization constraints.
+Several methods mitigate this challenge of ambiguity and degeneracy by better characterizing the space of solutions.
+This includes using heuristics and prior domain knowledge, and adding optimization constraints.

-\paragraph{Heuristics} \textsc{max-margin} and \textsc{mwal} avoid degenerate solutions by using heuristics that favor the learned value $V^{\hat{\pi}_E}$ close to expert's $V^{\pi_E}$.
-Specifically, \textsc{mmp} avoids degeneracy by using an objective (loss) function which degenerate $\hat{R}_E=0$ can not minimize because the function is proportional to state-visitation frequencies~\cite{Neu2008}. \textsc{hybrid}-\irl{} avoids degeneracy in the same way as \textsc{mmp}, and makes the solution unique by preferring a reward function that corresponds to a stochastic policy $\hat{\pi}_E$ with action selection same as the expert's ($\hat{\pi}_E(a|s) \approx \pi_E(a|s)$).
-Naturally, if no single non-degenerate solution makes the demonstration optimal, an unambiguous output is impossible using these methods \cite{Ziebart2010}.
+\textsc{mmp} and \textsc{mwal} avoid degenerate solutions by using heuristics that favor the learned value $V^{\hat{\pi}_E}$ to be close to expert's $V^{\pi_E}$.
+Specifically, \textsc{mmp} avoids degeneracy by using a loss function, which the degenerate $\hat{R}_E=0$ can not minimize because the function is proportional to state-visitation frequencies~\cite{Neu2008}. \textsc{hybrid}-\irl{} avoids degeneracy in the same way as \textsc{mmp}, and makes the solution less ambiguous by preferring a reward function that corresponds to a stochastic policy $\hat{\pi}_E$ with action selection same as the expert's ($\hat{\pi}_E(a|s) \approx \pi_E(a|s)$).
+Naturally, if no single non-degenerate solution makes the demonstration optimal, ambiguous output cannot be entirely avoided using these methods \cite{Ziebart2010}.

-\paragraph{Constraints and Prior Knowledge} Many methods embrace the ambiguity by modeling the uncertainty of output as a probability distribution over solutions or that over the trajectories corresponding to the solutions.
-In this regard, \textsc{maxentirl} infers a unique reward function by using a probabilistic framework avoiding any constraint other than making the value-loss zero, $V^{\hat{\pi}_E}=V^{\pi_E}$.
-The likelihood objectives in Bayesian inference techniques and \textsc{gpirl} limit the probability mass of its output, a posterior distribution, to that specific subset of reward functions which supports the demonstrated behavior.
-This change in probability mass shapes the mean of posterior as well, which is the unique output of these methods.

-Active learning uses state-wise entropy of the posterior to select the most informative states \cite{Lopes2009}.
-The selection mechanism builds on \textsc{birl} and enhances the uniqueness of the solution (mean reward function) as compared to \textsc{birl}.
-In general, all these methods add optimization constraints and prior domain knowledge to exploit those aspects that contribute to the dissimilarity among solutions, in order to distinguish some solution over others.
+On the other hand, Bayesian and entropy optimization methods embrace the ambiguity by modeling the uncertainty of the hypothesized rewards as a probability distribution over reward functions or that over the trajectories corresponding to the rewards.
+In this regard, \textsc{maxentirl} infers a single reward function by using a probabilistic framework that avoids any constraint other than making the value-loss zero, $V^{\hat{\pi}_E}=V^{\pi_E}$.
+On the other hand, the maximum-a-posteriori objective of Bayesian inference techniques and \textsc{gpirl} limit the probability mass of the posterior distribution to the specific subset of reward functions that supports the demonstrated behavior.
+This change in probability mass shapes the mean of the posterior, which is output by these methods.
+Active learning of the reward function uses the state-conditional entropy of the posterior to select the least informative states~\cite{Lopes2009} and query for further information in those states.
+The selection mechanism builds on \textsc{birl} and reduces the ambiguity of the solution as compared to \textsc{birl}.
+In general, these methods add optimization constraints and exploit domain knowledge to distinguish between the multiple hypotheses.\\